-How to Become a Taxi Driver or Chauffeur
+How to Become a Taxi Driver, Ride-Hailing Driver, or Chauffeur

 Chauffeurs are trained on the job.

-No formal educational credential is typically required, although many taxi drivers and chauffeurs have a high school degree.
+There are usually no formal education requirements, although many taxi drivers, ride-hailing drivers, and chauffeurs have a high school diploma or equivalent.

 Training typically covers local traffic laws, driver safety, and the local street layout.
 Taxi drivers also get training in operating the taximeter and communications equipment.
-Taxi drivers are trained in accordance with local regulations; in contrast, limousine chauffeurs usually are trained by their company, and customer service is emphasized.
+Limousine companies, with an emphasis on customer service, usually train their chauffeurs.
 Ride-hailing drivers receive little to no training beyond how to work the electronic hailing app so they can pick up customers.
 Paratransit drivers receive special training in how to handle wheelchair lifts and other mechanical devices.

 Licenses, Certifications, and Registrations

-All taxi drivers and chauffeurs must have a regular automobile driver’s license.
-States and local municipalities set other requirements; many require drivers to get a taxi or chauffeur's license.
-This normally requires passing a drug test and a written test about regulations and local geography.
+All taxi drivers, ride-hailing drivers, and chauffeurs must have a regular automobile driver’s license.
+States and local municipalities set other requirements; many require taxi drivers and chauffeurs to get a taxi or limousine license.
+This normally requires passing a background check, drug test and a written exam about regulations and local geography.

-The Federal Motor Carrier Safety Administration requires that limousine drivers who transport at least 16 passengers at a time (including the driver) have a commercial driver’s license (CDL) with a passenger (P) endorsement.
-To get these, a driver has to pass knowledge and driving skills tests.
+The Federal Motor Carrier Safety Administration requires limousine drivers who transport 16 or more passengers (including the driver) to hold a commercial driver’s license (CDL) with a passenger (P) endorsement.
+Drivers must pass knowledge and driving skills tests to receive a CDL.

-Taxi drivers and chauffeurs have limited advancement opportunities.
 Some taxi drivers start their own cab service by purchasing a taxi rather than leasing one through a dispatch company.
 For chauffeurs, advancement usually takes the form of driving more important clients and different types of cars.
-Some taxi drivers and chauffeurs can become a “lead driver,” which means they train new drivers in addition to continuing to drive their own clients.

 Customer-service skills.
-Taxi drivers and chauffeurs regularly interact with their customers and have to represent their company positively and make sure passengers are satisfied with their ride.
+Taxi drivers, ride-hailing drivers, and chauffeurs regularly interact with their customers and have to represent their company positively and ensure passenger satisfaction with their ride.
 Because passengers rate ride-hailing drivers after each trip, excellent customer-service skills can lead to a favorable review.

 Dependability.
-Customers rely on taxi drivers and chauffeurs to pick them up at the agreed-upon time so they get to their destinations when they need to be there.
+Customers rely on taxi drivers, ride-hailing drivers, and chauffeurs to pick them up on time and quickly transport them to their destination.

 Hand–eye coordination.
-Taxi drivers and chauffeurs have to be able to observe their surroundings and steer away from obstacles and dangerous drivers while operating a vehicle.
+Taxi drivers, ride-hailing drivers, and chauffeurs must watch their surroundings and avoid obstacles and other hazards while driving a vehicle.

 Initiative.
-Taxi drivers and chauffeurs usually work with little or no supervision, so they must be self-motivated and able to take initiative to earn a living.
+Taxi drivers, ride-hailing drivers, and chauffeurs usually work with little or no supervision, so they must self-motivate and take the initiative to earn a living.

 Patience.
-Drivers must be calm and composed when driving through heavy traffic, congestion, or dealing with rude passengers.
+Drivers must be calm and composed when driving through heavy traffic and congestion or dealing with rude passengers.

 Visual ability.
-Taxi drivers and chauffeurs must be able to pass a state-issued vision test in order to hold a driver’s license.
+Taxi drivers, ride-hailing drivers, and chauffeurs must be able to pass a state-issued vision test to hold a driver’s license.